 (3) Economic Factors

-It is a common knowledge most especially to business owners and entrepreneurs that economic factors like tax rate, inflation rate, labour cost, currency exchange rate, fiscal policy and so on influences the price of products in the market.
+It is a common knowledge most especially to business owners and entrepreneurs that economic factors like tax rate, inflation rate, labor cost, currency exchange rate, fiscal policy and so on influences the price of products in the market.

 These factors affect your product pricing strategy negatively or positively based on what you spend on them.